 If the girl ridiculed him in front of others (or on social media) as part of the dumping, that’s not okay.
 Making fun of someone else is a bully move.
 He doesn’t need that in his life.
 Keep searching.

 10. “You are worthy.”

 Tell him he has worth and confirm that he deserves someone who will treat him well.

 11. “Be patient.”

 Tomorrow he might meet someone amazing.
 Just wait for it.
 Have patience.
 He is young—he has many years to find the right girl to have a meaningful relationship with.

 12. “Be open.”

 Have hope for the potential of a new relationship.
-He might consider reaching out to that girl he has already seen, but never talked with before.
+He might consider reaching out to that girl he has already seen but never talked with before.
 This person could be huge for him.
-Urge him to start talking to her, to just try it when he is ready.
+With gentle guidance, urge him to start talking to her, to just try it when he is ready.